*To view diagrams, see links below*

 The bucket analogy explains how the body should work, and when it goes out of balance (see diagram below entitled 'Bucket concept').
 The key to the prevention and treatment of illness is to use an individualized approach that addresses your health predispositions.
 Based on a framework of understanding the true cause of your medical condition, our doctors will discuss workable strategies that aim to provide relief of your primary medical concerns while addressing the underlying causes.

-To further understand this unique concept check out the following articles published in the Times and Transcript on eczema and other skin conditions, allergies, detoxification, optimizing your immune system, quitting smoking, and understanding the root cause of depression and anxiety.
+To further understand this unique concept check out the following articles on eczema and other skin conditions, allergies, detoxification, optimizing your immune system, quitting smoking, and understanding the root cause of depression and anxiety.

 Digestion is foundation for all health conditions

 Digestion and its proper function has ramifications in all aspects of our health (see diagram below entitled 'Digestion is foundation').
-To further understand this unique concept check out the article entitled "Digestion is foundation for all health conditions" published in the Times and Transcript.
+To further understand this unique concept check out the article entitled "Digestion is foundation for all health conditions".

 The iceberg analogy

-To further understand this unique concept check out the article entitled "Understanding why you have depression" published in the Times and Transcript and see diagram below entitled The Iceberg Analogy.
+To further understand this unique concept check out the article entitled "Understanding why you have depression" and see diagram below entitled The Iceberg Analogy.

 Chronic Pain - Obstacles to healing

 With any injury, whether it is a paper-cut or a car accident, the body should have the ability to heal itself.
 So why are some people still in pain months after the initial injury?
 What is blocking their body from healing fully?
 What I have found is that each person who is stuck in chronic pain has a unique combination of factors that are impairing their body’s ability to heal.
 I like to refer to these as “obstacles to healing.”
-To learn more please read my Times & Transcript article called: Pain management based on five key principles.
+To learn more please read the following article called: Pain management based on five key principles.